-Revised June 27, 2018
+August 30, 2021

-505 California Street • Woodland, CA 95695 Phone: (530) 662-3494 FAX: (530) 668-2442 www.HRSAINTS.com
+505 California St., Woodland, CA 95695

-Letter of Welcome
+Phone: 530.662.3494 | Fax: 530.668.2442

+www.hrsaints.com | office@hrsaints.com

+Welcome Holy Rosary Parents and Families

-The Holy Rosary Catholic School staff, Catholic School Advisory Committee, and Parent Club would like to take this opportunity to welcome you to Holy Rosary Catholic School.
+On behalf of the school faculty and staff, Catholic School Advisory Committee (CSAC), and Parent Club, I would like to take this opportunity to welcome you to Holy Rosary Catholic School.
 We are truly proud of our school and its more than 130 years of rich history and tradition.
 Holy Rosary Catholic School is dedicated to assisting our children meet the needs of the new millennium.
 The comprehensive religious, service, and academic opportunities are available for the social growth and intellectual development of each student.
-Our Student Learning Expectations (page 11) outline our vision of a Holy Rosary Catholic School graduate.
+Our Student Learning Expectations outline our vision of a Holy Rosary Catholic School graduate.